LEDline® safety guidance lighting

 Please see the next page, airfield 2. for the answer.

-to supplement and enhance the standard taxiway/runway painted markings.
+to supplement and enhance the standard taxiway/runway SAFETY SIGNAGE and painted markings.